OneRaynyDay/oneraynyday.github.io/_posts/2018-08-30-Bighead-XNORNet.md

 - XNORNets are very **sensitive to hyperparameters**, and optimal performance requires careful handtuning or fairly exhaustive hyperparameter search, for example on the learning rate(`1e-3`), batch size(`1024`), learning rate decay(`0.95`), and etc. Attempts to train XNORNet without proper hyperparameters will fail to converge at all.
 - One can interpret **discretization as some form of regularization**, and thus there is no necessary dropout layer that is further required (i.e. training accuracy usually corresponds to cross-validation accuracy).
 - Clamping the weights before a forward pass between $[-1, 1]$ is a **regularizer and controls gradient explosion in an XNORNet**.
 This is also known as **BinaryConnect**.
+- During convolution, the authors suggest averaging up each chunk of the convolution input and doing an element-wise multiplication against the final result.
+We found that by simply using the total average L-1 norm (a scalar), we were able to reach the same accuracy.

 Although there are no proofs or bounds for why the above "hacks" yield good results and YMMV, we ended up with a test 83% accuracy on CIFAR 10 in roughly 50 epochs of 1024 batch size.